 Sprouts are indispensable in the winter months when fruit and vegetables are hard to come by.
-Instead of relieing on fruits and vegetables from as far off as Mexico and the Philippines why not grow your own sprouts right on your counter top!
-They are also very inexpensive, who says healthy eating can’t be done on a budget?
+Instead of relying on fruits and vegetables from as far off as Mexico and the Philippines sprouts can be grown right on our own countertop!

-Nutrient deficiencies are a grave concern in developing countries where their diets are often composed primarily of foods that are high in phytates.
-Sprouting could be used as a great benefits to help deliver vitamin, minerals and protein in an easily digestible and assimilated form.
+Sprouts are also very inexpensive and are great when we think about what healthy eating looks like on a budget.
+Nutrient deficiencies are also a concern in developing countries where diets are often composed primarily of foods that are high in phytates.
+Sprouting could be used as a great benefit to help deliver vitamin, minerals and protein in an easily digestible and assimilated form.

 Where to Start in the World Of Sprouting

-If your new to sprouting, websites such as Sprouters.Ca are a good place to start.
+If you are new to sprouting, websites such as Sprouters.Ca are a good place to start.

-If your into DIY then all you need is a jar (start with 1 litre) and some netting (either nylon tulle from a fabric shop or grey fibreglass screen from a hardware store) and an elastic band to hold it all together.
+If you are into DIY then all you need to start sprouting is a jar (start with 1 litre), some netting (either nylon tulle from a fabric shop or grey fibreglass screen from a hardware store) and an elastic band to hold it all together.
 Then;

-I use a Sprout Master, (pictured above) and its super easy.
+I use a Sprout Master, (pictured above) and it is super easy.
 Just add water and rinse twice daily.
 You can also have a variety growing at one time.

 Recipe for Sprouted Summer Salad Recipe

-This Recipe Redux challenge was to use seeds in a new and interesting way that compliments the season in your side of the world.
-Well here in Canada it is summer and the veggie garden is overflowing with fresh salad greens and herbs.
 Use whatever salad vegetables you have on hand.
-If it is autumn on your side of the world them maybe a kale salad is a good idea, or even shredded cabbage.
+If it is autumn on your side of the world them maybe a kale salad is a good idea or even shredded cabbage.